sxsw/rfm/README.md

 	   :timeout          => 60

-	   :use                                               # use configuration subgroups, or filter configuration subgoups :layout                                            # specify which layout to use :parent           => 'Rfm::Config'                 # the parent configuration object of the current configuration object :file_name        => 'rfm.yml                      # name of configuration file to load yaml from :file_path        => ['', 'config/']               # array of additional file paths to look for configuration file :parser           => ActiveSupport::XmlMini_REXML  # XmlParser to use if no other is specified or can be found
+	   :use                                               # use configuration subgroups, or filter configuration subgoups :layout                                            # specify the name of the layout to use :parent           => 'Rfm::Config'                 # the parent configuration object of the current configuration object, as string
+	   :file_name        => 'rfm.yml                      # name of configuration file to load yaml from
+	   :file_path        => ['', 'config/']               # array of additional file paths to look for configuration file :parser           => ActiveSupport::XmlMini_REXML  # XmlParser to use if no other is specified or can be found